Estimated reading time: 6 minutes

 - Clear days when visibility extends far across the archipelago

 At the summit, you’ll find the Fjellstua Restaurant, where you can enjoy refreshments while taking in the spectacular scenery.
-The restaurant’s large windows ensure you won’t miss any of the views while warming up with a hot drink or sampling local cuisine.
+The restaurant’s large windows make sure you won’t miss any of the views while warming up with a hot drink or sampling local cuisine.

 Other Things to Do in Ålesund